List of university a cappella groups in the United Kingdom: The Sons of Pitches

-The Sons of Pitches is an all-male a cappella group formed in October 2010by Mark Nathan.
+The Sons of Pitches are an all-male a cappella group formed in October 2010by Mark Nathan.
 In 2011, they took part in the inaugural Birmingham semifinal of the Voice Festival UK.
 In 2012, they won the Birmingham semifinal of Voice Festival UK, and competed at the final in London.
 They returned to the London finals again in 2013 where they received more awards than any other group in the competition, being recognised for 'Outstanding Arrangement', 'Outstanding Vocal Percussion', 'Outstanding Choreography/Stagecraft' and 'Outstanding Performance', but ultimately lost overall to Vive from Guildhall.
 However, just a few weeks later The Sons of Pitches won the 'International Wildcard Round' of the International Championships of Collegiate A Cappella (ICCA), and competed in the International Finals at The Town Hall, New York City, on 20 April 2013.

 In September and October 2015 The Sons of Pitches were one of the a cappella groups who appeared in the Gareth Malone BBC television series, The Naked Choir.
 The choir won the competition.

 The Uptone Girls

-The Birmingham Songbirds was an all-female a cappella group.
+The Birmingham Songbirds were an all-female a cappella group.
 In 2012 they reached the Birmingham semifinal of the Voice Festival UK.
 Later that year, they changed their name to 'The Uptone Girls'.

 Former Groups

-Augmented Seven was a mixed-voice a cappella group from the University of Birmingham formed in 2010 by Tom Johnson and Mark Nathan.
+Augmented Seven were a mixed-voice a cappella group from the University of Birmingham formed in 2010 by Tom Johnson and Mark Nathan.
 They were University of Birmingham's first a cappella group and only mixed group.

 In 2011, the group entered the Voice Festival UK at the inaugural Birmingham semifinal, and progressed to the final after winning the 'Outstanding Performance' award.

 Later that year, the group split up due to artistic differences.
 Three of its male members went on to join the second incarnation of The Sons of Pitches from 2011 to 2012.
 This group has since disbanded.

-The Lorelites was an all-female a cappella group formed in January 2011.
+The Lorelites were an all-female a cappella group formed in January 2011.
 In 2011 they took part in the first Birmingham semifinal of the Voice Festival UK.
 Now defunct.